MMIWG Websites/Resources

 Bear Clan Patrol

 It came about as a result of the ongoing need to assume our traditional responsibility to provide security to our aboriginal community.
-Given that the aboriginal population in Winnipeg (Canada) is anywhere from 60,000 to 80,000, and is heavily concentration in certain inner city neighborhoods, it was felt that the community must organize to keep the peace and to assist community members.
+Given that the aboriginal population in Winnipeg (Canada) is anywhere from 60,000 to 80,000, and is heavily concentrated in certain inner city neighborhoods, it was felt that the community must organize to keep the peace and to assist community members.
 The concept behind the patrol, then, is community people working with the community to provide personal security in the inner city in a non-threatening, non-violent and supportive way.
 The patrol operates our of the :Bear Clan Den" located at 584 SELKIRK AVE.

-Please visit Bear Clan Patrol site here.
+Please visit Bear Clan Patrol here.

 UIHI Full Reporting Logo